ghi-electronics/Documentation/software/netmf/bootloader.md

-# GHI Bootloader
+# Bootloader
 ---
 The GHI Bootloader is used to update the firmware on our devices.
 It is the first program to run and unless the device specific LDR pins are set (see device documentation for details), it will execute the firmware on the device (if present).

 The bootloader communicates over a USB virtual serial port and a regular serial port.
 The interface used is controlled by a MODE pin.
 See your device specifications for details on interface configuration and selection and which version of the bootloader it runs.

 > [!Tip]
 > If you are running Windows 7 or Windows 8, you must install drivers for the bootloader to appear in Windows.
-See "USB Drivers" in the [**downloads section**](ghi-bootloader.md#usb-drivers).
+See "USB Drivers" in the downloads section below.

+## Bootloader v1
+The original loader runs on Embedded Master, EMX, G120, G120E, G400D, G400S and USBizi.
+All results are terminated with LF (\n).
+Commands are executed as soon as they entered without waiting for a new-line.
+"BL" or "Done." will be sent after each command.

+On startup, a banner is sent that is terminated by "BL".
+Once the banner is received, you are free to enter any of the case-sensitive single-character commands described below.

+- V: returns the current version.
+- E: erases all user sectors of the device (* is sent while erasing).
+- R: runs the firmware if present.
+- B: increases the baud rate in serial mode to 921,600.
+- X: upload a file to the device using 1K XMODEM.
+Only send *.ghi files meant for your device.
+The firmware is automatically run after a successful upload.

+> [!Tip]
+> The USB interface on Version 1.0 doesn't work on Windows 7 and newer operating systems.
+Use the serial interface instead.

 ## Bootloader v2
+This loader runs on G30, G80, UC25, UC55 and FEZ T18.
 All commands and results are terminated with CR and LF (\r\n).
 "OK." will be sent after each successful command.

 On startup, a banner is sent that is terminated by "OK.".
 Once the banner is received, you are free to enter any of the case-insensitive single-character commands described below.